- No categories

 Bernard R. Hurley, BSc, MD, FRCSC is an Assistant Professor at The University of Ottawa Eye Institute where he is also the residency program director and the fellowship program director.
 He has received awards for top clinical instruction in the department in 2016, 2013 and 2011.
 He completed his post-graduate medical education with a Retina Fellowship at the Wills Eye Hospital in Philadelphia where he was twice awarded the Outstanding Fellow Award.
 He has written several chapters and has been the author or co-author of many peer-reviewed publications on topics including diabetic retinopathy and age-related macular degeneration.
 He has received research support from the E.A.
 Baker Foundation.

-Noah’s research focuses on the use of data to drive decision making in healthcare and draws on a foundation in clinical epidemiology and health services research.
-He’s also received the Rising Star Award from the Canadian Institutes of Health Research-Institute of Health Sciences and Policy Research (CIHR-IHSPR) in 2013.
-He has also received New Investigator Awards from CIHR and a Clinician Scientist award from the Department of Family and Community Medicine at the University of Toronto.
+Noah’s research focuses on the use of data to drive decision making in healthcare, applying behavioural sciences and drawing on a foundation in clinical epidemiology and health services research.
+He has previously received a Rising Star award from CIHR as well as a New Investigator Awards from CIHR and a Clinician Scientist award from the Department of Family and Community Medicine at the University of Toronto.

 Dr. Jaakkimainen’s research interests include examining primary health care access, continuity of care, primary health care indicators and benchmarks, measuring wait times from primary to specialist care, improving the coordination of care in primary care, caring for marginalized and frail seniors in the community, and performance feedback to primary care providers.
 In 2006, Dr. Jaakkimainen co-lead the “Primary Care in Ontario: An ICES Atlas”.
 In 2014, Dr. Jaakkimainen published a study using family physician Electronic Medical Record Administrative data Linked Database (EMRALD) measuring the time between a family physician’s referral and the appointment with a specialist.